-An individual who visits a Site on a temporary basis and who has not completed pre-access Alcohol Testing and Drug Testing.
-Visitors are not permitted to perform "hands-on" work, and must be under the supervision of the Company-authorized Host.
-Visitor For the purposes of this definition "hands-on" work includes any work performed with the use of tools, equipment, or other implements involving manual labour, or as otherwise determined on a case-by-case basis by the Company Safety Officer, the Company Site Security Office, or a member of the Site Senior Management team.
-Visitor Orientation A presentation for Visitors to the Site that sets out general safety information related to activities on the Site.
-Visitor Pass An ID Card or other form of authorization given to a Visitor that allows that person to access the Site for a period no greater than 72 hours.
-Worker Any person working on the Site as a Contractor, or as an employee or consultant to the Company or to a Contractor.
+1 An individual who visits a Site on a temporary basis and who has not completed pre-access Alcohol Testing and Drug Testing.
+Visitors are not permitted to perform "hands-on" work and must be under the supervision of a CNOOC-authorized Host.
+Visitor For the purposes of this definition "hands-on" work includes any work performed with the use of tools, equipment, or other implements involving manual labour, or as otherwise determined on a case-by-case basis by a CNOOC Safety Officer, CNOOC Site Security Office, or a member of the Site Senior Management team.
+Visitor Orientation A presentation for Visitors to the Site that sets out general s information related to activities on the Site.
+Visitor Pass An ID Card or other form of authorization given to a Visitor that person to access the Site for a period no greater than Worker Any person working on the Site as a Contractor, or as an employee or consultant to the Company or to a Contractor.